r3dlab-team/RTLAB-Denmark2025/3_Enumeration and Reconnaissance/README.md

 download c:\loot\YYYYMMDDHHMMSS_BloodHound.zip
 ```

-3. Locate the `.zip` and move it to another directory on the Kali machine:
+3. Let's locate the downloaded SharpHound `.zip` file on the Kali machine

+Open a new tab on the File Manager (Documents) and go to:
 ```
-/home/kali/Havoc/Data/loot/[Date_time]/agents/[random string]/download/c:/loot/ YYYYMMDDHHMMSS_BloodHound.zip
+/home/kali/Havoc/Data/loot/
 ```
+The file should be in the folder `/home/kali/Havoc/Data/loot/[Date_time]/agents/[random string]/download/c:/loot/YYYYMMDDHHMMSS_BloodHound.zip`

 ![image](https://github.com/user-attachments/assets/dcf39b1a-7e40-468a-ad7d-81e0420ff8f2)

+4. Copy the `zip` file to another directory. (you can create a new folder like `/home/kali/bh`)

 ## BloodHound — Ingestion & Graph-Based Analysis